Gen 1 YZF-R1 vs New YZF-R1

 It won’t bog like the new R1 if you let the rpms drop too low when slipping the clutch.
 You can drive it from 5000 or 8000 rpm and your results will be similar.
 It will wheelie or drive but more likely wheelie!

 Either way, if you have the skills to control the wheelies effectively the first generation R1 will dip under 3 seconds with a 0-60 mph time of only 2.93 seconds.

 Getting a good 0-60 mph time on the new R1 is a little trickier.
 It doesn’t make its peak thrust in first gear until a fraction over 60 mph.

 You must slip and use the clutch for longer than on the older bike to get it moving, with it often being fully disengaged approaching, or at around 60 mph.
 Though your technique might be different.

-You can’t get the clutch engaged quick and drive it from lower rpm as it is more liable to bog and lose you time.
+You can’t get the clutch engaged quick and drive it from lower rpm as it is more liable to bog and lose time.
 If you do get the clutch quickly engaged say from say 5000 rpm at 35 mph, then drive it in first, from around 50-60 mph the wheel just heads for the sky.

-Best is to slip the clutch to around 60 mph and then get on the gas hard but you’d already have hit 60 mph by then before you’ve even gone full throttle.
+It’s best to slip the clutch to around 60 mph and then get on the gas hard but you’d already have hit 60 mph by then before you’ve even gone full throttle.

 With the current model R1 you can be more consistent with wheelie and TCS on, but it is more likely to bog a little and hold back acceleration potential when the wheel lifts or breaks traction if really chasing optimum times.